 Get the Quinoa Porridge recipe and nutrition info here.

-If you're only eating your oatmeal with sweet flavors, you're overlooking a whole other savory side to oats that's equally as scrumptious.
-This hearty breakfast bowl couples cannellini beans with fresh rosemary and fire-roasted diced tomatoes for a palate-pleasing experience.
+This hearty breakfast bowl couples cannellini beans (another popular Blue Zones food) with fresh rosemary and fire-roasted diced tomatoes for a palate-pleasing experience.

 Not to mention oatmeal is oh so good for you.
-"Oats contain soluble fiber that might help to reduce cholesterol levels and promote heart health," Taub-Dix says.
+"Oats are rich in soluble fiber that might help to reduce cholesterol levels and promote heart health," Taub-Dix says.

 Get the Savory Tuscan Oatmeal recipe and nutrition info here.

-When you're looking for a way to level up your average avocado toast, lob on legumes.
-Roasted chickpeas contribute a font of fiber and a punch of plant protein while warm spices like cayenne, cinnamon and ginger add antioxidants to help fight against free radicals.
+Roasted chickpeas contribute fiber and plant protein, while warm spices like cayenne, cinnamon and ginger add antioxidants to help fight against disease-causing free radicals, according to the University of Maryland Medical System.

 Get the Crunchy Spiced Chickpea Toast recipe and nutrition info here.